qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/tutorials/tutorial-part-4-4.rst

 Tutorial Part 4.4: Unit Testing
 *********************************

 In this tutorial, we'll be taking a closer look at qooxdoo's integrated unit testing framework.
-Armed with this new knowledge, we'll then define a few unit tests for the identica application created in previous tutorials, generate the test runner application, and watch the tests in action.
-As usual, the code can be found on `GitHub <https://github.com/qooxdoo/qooxdoo/tree/%{release_tag}/component/tutorials/identica/step4.4>`_.
+Armed with this new knowledge, we'll then define a few unit tests for the tweets application created in previous tutorials, generate the test runner application, and watch the tests in action.
+As usual, the code can be found on `GitHub <https://github.com/qooxdoo/qooxdoo/tree/%{release_tag}/component/tutorials/tweets/step4.4>`_.

 Background
 ==========